KIP 245: Transaction Bundle

 Proposer injection

-Block proposer can inject transaction generators in the bundle during its creation.
-The rationale is that after a bundle rollback, the nonces of proposer-generated transactions must be updated.
-A transaction generator facilitates lazy transaction generation, allowing transactions to be created dynamically right before execution.
+Block proposers can reorder transactions to generate bundles and inject transaction generators into the bundle during its creation.
+The rationale is that, after a bundle rollback, the nonces of proposer-generated transactions must be updated.
+A transaction generator facilitates lazy transaction generation, allowing transactions to be created dynamically just before execution.

 bundle = [ G1 Tx1 Tx2 Tx3 G2 ]